swtwn/Portfolio/Readme.md

   * • Combat Structures, Full Game Stuctures, Game Combat Systems.
   * • etc.

-* I can make you full games, can be any genre. you have to explain it good enough for me to understand the types of system it will require.
+* I can make you full games, can be any genre. you have to explain it good enough for me to understand the types of systems/frameworks it will require.

 * Games i have worked on:
   * • Worked on countless games front page games, you can look me onto some. you can ask for details in my dms.